 Any amount over £1.5 million 12% 15%

-If you are replacing your main residence, and that property has already been sold or will complete before or at the same time as your purchase, you won’t pay the additional stamp duty.
-But if the sale does not complete before your purchase, you will need to find the additional 3% stamp duty.
+If you are replacing your main residence, and that property has already been sold or will be completed before or at the same time as your purchase, you won’t pay the additional stamp duty.
+But if the sale is not complete before your purchase, you will need to find the additional 3% stamp duty.

 You can apply to get back the higher rate of stamp duty you paid if you sell your main residence within 3 years of paying the higher rate of stamp duty, but there are conditions to getting this money refunded, so make sure you check as you must complete the application for the refund within 3 months of the sale of your previous main residence.

 If you own a property abroad, you will also pay the higher rate stamp duty if you buy a new home here in England, Wales and Northern Ireland.

 There are many complicated scenarios relating to the new stamp duty land tax rules, and if in doubt, speak to your conveyancing solicitor to check if you have to pay the additional rates.

 If you need help and advice about the amount of stamp duty land tax you’ll pay when you move, call our Conveyancing Team now on 01264 353411, via email: email@example.com or contact us via our free, no obligation, online enquiry form and we’ll be happy to help.